RooneyMcNibNug/qubes-salt-anon-modes/README.md

 # qubes-salt-anon-modes

-salt configuration for Mix Anonymity Modes described in Whonix documentation
+The following is a Salt configuration for QubesOS to generate a group of AppVMs based on the different Mix Anonymity Modes described in Whonix documentation.